- Kenneth Brandborg

 FX Risk as a hazard

-For as long as humans have exchanged goods with each other, there have been measures to handle those transactions.
-For almost 3000 years, those measures are known to us as "money", as the first known currency dates back to 600BC.
+For as long as humans have exchanged goods, there have been measures to handle those transactions.
+For almost 3000 years, those measures are known to us as "money", with the first known currency dating back to 600BC in Ancient Mesopotamia.
 Ever since the exchanging of goods begun and monetary means to mediate those exchanges were created, foreign exchange risk has existed.

 Whether considering asset managers investing in equities and bonds, or corporates dealing with importing, exporting, or producing in other parts of the world; FX risk is often neglected and not properly considered.
-FX-risk is often perceived as a bothersome part of the business that needs to be only rudimentally solved.
+FX risk is often perceived as a bothersome part of the business that needs to be only rudimentarily solved.
 As it's not part of the core business focus, it takes the role of an annoying side task when dealing with international trading.

 Moreover, the software that underpins businesses seems to have it the same way.
-As there are many excellent portfolio management systems, they are designed to help the managers to analyze and handle their core business.
-They support the entire flow from back office and fund administration to the front office with risk metrics and factor breakdowns.
-Companies exposed to the FX risk often have invested in a system chosen from the wide variety of ERP, accounting, and sales systems, helping to manage the business.
-However, small- and medium-sized companies cannot afford to spend millions on a treasury system, leaving their currency risk unhandled.
+As there are many excellent portfolio management systems, they are designed to help the managers analyse and handle their core business.
+They support the entire flow from the back-office and fund administration to the front-office with risk metrics and factor breakdowns.
+Companies exposed to FX risk often have invested in a system chosen from the wide variety of ERP, accounting, and sales systems, helping to manage the business.
+However, small and medium-sized companies cannot afford to spend millions on a treasury system, leaving their currency risk unhandled.